Dodgers score twice in 10th to beat Diamondbacks 6-4

 Pollock made it 6-4 with a single off Hector Rondon, and Blake Treinen worked a perfect 10th for his first save in the Dodgers’ seventh straight win over Arizona.

-Mookie Betts and Kiké Hernández each hit a solo homer for the NL West leaders.
+Mookie Betts and Kiké Hernández each hit a solo homer for the NL West leaders, who are 5-1 in extra-inning games.

+“Whatever inning it is, whether it’s your first at-bat or last at-bat, we’re treating it all kind of the same,” Pollock said.
+“It plays in extra innings, it plays in pressure situations.”

+The Diamondbacks repeated a common theme that’s plagued them the past month, again failing to come up with hits in key situations.
+Arizona finished 1 for 13 with runners in scoring position and lost for the 18th time in 20 games.

+“I don’t want to sit up here and sound like a broken record every time,” manager Torey Lovullo said.
+“We’ve got to find a way to keep pressing on, execute and win these types of games.
+We have to raise the level of expectations.”

-Kershaw arrived in the desert on a four-game winning streak, but spent the early part of Wednesday’s game struggling to locate breaking balls and muttering to himself.
+Kershaw arrived in the desert on a four-game winning streak, but spent the early part of Wednesday’s game struggling to locate pitches and muttering to himself.

 Arizona loaded the bases with no outs against Kershaw in the second and took a 3-2 lead on a groundout, Jon Jay’s sacrifice fly and Tim Locastro’s triple.
 The Diamondbacks tied it 4-all in the fifth on Nick Ahmed’s double and Betts’ double error in right.